MrScriptX/z8/README.md

 - [ ] Add a configuration file to load and save settings
 - [ ] Split ImGui into a separate module to build more complex UI
 - [ ] Reorganize files and folders
+- [x] Destroy and create swapchain semaphores and fences when resizing the window

 ### Scenes